pkardas/notes/books/go/notes.md

 Go is _Call By Value_ - it means that when you supply a variable for a parameter to a function, Go always makes a copy of the value of the variable.
 Every type in Go is a value type.
 It is just that sometimes the value is pointer (map, slice).

+## Chapter 6: Pointers

+A pointer - a variable that holds the location in memory where a value is stored.
+Every variable is stored in one or more contiguous memory locations - _addresses_.

+- `&` - the _address_ operator, returns the address of the memory location where the value is stored.
+- `*` - the _indirection_ operator, returns pointed-to value.

+Example pointer **type**: `*int`

+Before de-referencing a pointer, you must make sure that the pointer is non-nil.
+Your program will panic if you attempt to de-reference a _nil_ pointer.

+Java, Python, JavaScript, and Ruby are pass-by-value (values passed to functions are copies) - just like Go.
+Every instance of a class in these languages is implemented as a pointer.
+When a class instance is passed to a function or method, the value being copied is the pointer to the instance.

+> Immutable types are safer from bugs, easier to understand, and more ready for change.
+Mutability makes it harder to
+> understand what your program is doing, and much harder ro enforce contracts.

+The lack of immutable declarations in Go might seem problematic, but the ability to choose between value and pointer parameter types addresses the issue.

+Be careful when using pointers in Go.
+They make it hard to understand data flow anc can create extra work for the garbage collector.
+Rather than populating a struct by passing a pointer to it to function, have the function instantiate the struct.
+The only time you should use pointer params to modify a variable is when the function expects an interface, You see this pattern when working with JSON.

+The time to pass a pointer into a function ~ 1ns.
+Passing a value into a function takes longer as the data gets larger, 1ms for ~10MB data.
+So if data is large enough, there are performance benefits from using a pointer.
+On the other hand it does not pay off to use a pointer for small data (< 1MB), e.g. 100 byte data: 30ns (pointer) vs 10ns (copy value).

+Pointers indicate mutability - be careful when using this pattern.

+Avoid using maps for input or return values (map is implemented as a pointer to a struct).
+Rather than passing map around, use a struct.
+Passing a slice to a function has even more complicated behavior: any modification to the contents is reflected, but use of _append_ is not reflected.
+As the only linear data structure, slices are often passed around in Go programs - by default you should assume that a slice is not modified by a function.

+Garbage - data that has no more pointers pointing to it.
+Once there are no more pointers pointing to some data, the memory can be reused.
+If the memory isn't recovered, the program's memory usage would continue to grow until the computer run out of RAM.
+The job of a garbage collector is to automatically detect unused memory and recover it.

+The Stack - consecutive block of memory, allocation fast and simple, local variables along parameters passed into a function stored on a stack.
+You have to know exactly how big it is at compile time.
+When the compiler determines that the data can't be stored on the stack, the data the pointer points to _escapes_ the stack and the compiler stores the data on the heap.

+The Heap - memory managed by the garbage collector.
+Go's garbage collector favours lower latency (< 500ms, finish as quickly as possible) over throughput (find the most garbage possible in a single scan).
+If your program creates a lot of garbage, the garbage collector will not find all the garbage during a cycle, slowing down the collector and increasing memory usage.

+Go encourages you to use pointers sparingly.We reduce teh workload of the garbage collector by making sure that as much as possible is stored on the stack.